Computational-Plant-Science/plantit-example-accessing-data/README.md

-# PlantIT Examples: Hello Data
+# PlantIT Example: Data

-A simple PlantIT flow which accepts an input file and produces an output file.
+A simple PlantIT workflow which accepts an input file and produces an output file.